Shiraz7006/KPMG-Virtual-Internship/README.md

 # KPMG-Virtual-Internship
-I did KPMG Internship virtually.
-It was about data analytics consulting.
-One business problem was given about the agency where I had to predict trends of sales of bicycles and motorbikes in the coming years.
-Data set(excel file) was provided with various features.
+I completed a virtual internship with KPMG focused on data analytics consulting.
+I was given a business problem involving an agency where I had to forecast future sales trends for bicycles and motorbikes.
+The dataset (an Excel file) contained multiple features to analyze.
-It consisted of 3 Modules
+The internship was structured into three modules:

-1. Data cleaning and email writing to client tasks
+1. Data cleaning and drafting a professional email to the client

-2. Data Visualization and power point presentation
+2. Data visualization and creating a PowerPoint presentation

-3. Trends by graphs via Dashboards(Tableau)
+3. Identifying trends using graphs and building dashboards in Tableau